 SO… what can you do if you are that person still stuck in that uncomfortable place of shame and dread this weekend or if you are supporting someone you know is having a hard time?

 I know.. sounds simple right?
 But it is an extremely difficult thing to do with when you have a pathological critic in your head.
 But if there is one gift that I was given while I struggled with my disorded eating and extremely painful ways of relating to my body and myself…is that there is nothing you need to change, just show up as you are this weekend, even if you binge and purge, or don’t eat much at all, just hold that part of you that needs kindness, love and support.
-Don’t wait for yourself to be fixed to occupy space in the world, if I had waited to be fixed, then I would still be hiding away and I would have never achieved anything..
+Don’t wait for yourself to be fixed or that voice to disappear to occupy space in the world, if I had waited to be fixed, then I would still be hiding away and I would have never achieved anything.

 The gift I would like to give you this Easter and it is yummier than any Easter egg you can possibly find are the wise words of Osho…